psycholalia/ticketing-system-test/README.md

 ## Next steps
 Here are some perceived next steps for this application:

+### Features
-- Implement a single table design model
+- Implement a single table design model for DynamoDB
 - Enable multiple users to interact with this application at once
 - Implement a soft delete functionality
 - Implement a My Boards functionality where a user could see all the boards that they have created in the application and toggle in between them without losing data
 - Implement auth & security
 - Implement sharing

+### Tech Debt
+- Fix deprecation warnings highlighted by backend tests
+-